 Having a blog is important.
 It’s even more important to have a fully functioning and easy-to-use platform that ensures your words can be found, read and shared.
 Enter WordPress, a tool used by 27 percent of the web to create stunning blogs for a variety of uses.
 With customizable themes and designs, SEO- and mobile-friendly features and plenty of support, it’s a surefire win for anyone looking to start a blog.

 For the remainder of this guide, we’ll explore the benefits of blogging, using WordPress to spread your message to the masses — from setup to publication — and measuring your content’s success.
-And we’ll do all of this with the help of expert contributors from the GoDaddy Blog.

-1. Name your blog
+Step 1.
+Name your blog

 Let’s dig into the first step for starting a blog — giving it a name.
 How do you incorporate it with your brand?
 Is the matching domain name available?
 These are just a few things to consider when naming your blog, and we’ve got plenty of advice to make the process more productive.